GHASS19/K-Means-Clustering-Customer-Segmentation-Case-Study/README.md

 ### K-Means clustering: Exercise Sets 2 and 3

-- Choosing K: The Elbow method
+- Choosing K: The Elbow method.
 The elbow method suggests we use 4 clusters.

-- Choosing K: The Silhouette method
+- Choosing K: The Silhouette method.
--
 The average silhouette score suggests that we use 5 clusters

 - Choosing K: The Gap statistic method

 - Visualizing clusters with PCA: Exercise Sets 4 and 5

 ## 4. Conclusions and next steps